afshinator/OdinRailsStudyGroup/week3-transcript.md

 - **Now for Controllers** ...

     + When testing multiple paths through a controller is necessary, favor using controller specs over feature specs; they are faster to run and often easier to write.
-Example: authentication

     + betterspecs.org :
       "When I first started testing my apps I was testing controllers, now I don't.
 Now I only create integration tests using RSpec and Capybara.
 Why?
 Because I truly believe that you should test what you see and because testing controllers is an extra step you don't need."